apache/gravitino/docs/jdbc-doris-catalog.md

 ## Introduction

-Gravitino provides the ability to manage Doris metadata.
+Gravitino provides the ability to manage Apache Doris metadata.

 :::caution
 Gravitino saves some system information in schema and table comment, like `(From Gravitino, DO NOT EDIT: gravitino.v1.uid1078334182909406185)`, please don't change or remove this message.